-Not only you have the gulf side, but a salt water pool on the bay side also.
-The water isn't very deep so it’s great for your children – to get to the deeper part of the waters you will need to walk hundreds of feet away from the beach area.
-And because of this shallowness, the water is always warm.
-There are little to no waves.
+The water on Rockport Beach is very shallow with the deepest places in the vicinity of the shore up to about 2-2.5 feet.
+Apart from the gulf side, there is also a saltwater pool on the bay side.
+It isn't very deep, so it’s a great swimming spot for children and those who can’t swim well – to get to the deeper part, you’ll need to walk hundreds of feet away from the beach.
+Moreover, due to this shallowness, the water is always warm and there are little to no waves.

-There is a small playground area for the kids to enjoy, a number of picnic tables, an outdoor sprinkler to rinse off the sand, as well as bathrooms and showers.
-Overall the facilities are nice but could be upgraded – they seemed somewhat sketchy and outdated.
+There is a small playground area for the kids to enjoy, a number of shaded picnic areas with tables, an outdoor sprinkler to rinse off the sand as well as public restrooms and showers.
+Overall, the facilities are nice but could be upgraded – they seem somewhat sketchy and outdated.